 - How interesting a topic is at the time; whether it’s trending or not.

-Knowing this information helps you create content which gets more traffic, which is converting into leads and sales.
+Knowing this information helps you create content that gets more traffic, which is converting into leads and sales.

 A Few Essential Notes to Get Started on the Right Foot